fduckart/uh-parking-export/README.md

-uh-parking-export
+uh-sql-export
 ===========

-Parking Export
+SQL Export

 ##### Overview
-A command-line program to create a parking export file.
+A command-line program to create a SQL export file.

 ##### Build Tool
 First, you need to download and install maven (version 3.2.3+).